xpack/web-jekyll/pages/dev-tools/qemu-arm/index.md

   controller code from larger cores, and is not very accurate.

-{% include note.html content="Except the GPIOs, none of the other device specific peripherals are supported." %}
+{% include note.html content="Except the GPIOs, none of the other device specific peripherals are supported.
+No USARTs, at least for now." %}

 ## Documentation